meerk40t/svgelements/README.md

 # Compatibility

-Currently `svg.elements` is compatible with Python 2.7 and Python 3.6.
-Support for 2.7 will be dropped at Python 2 End Of Life January 1 2020.
+`svg.elements` is compatible with Python 2.7 and Python 3.6.
+Support for 2.7 will be dropped at Python 2 End-Of-Life January 1, 2020.

 # Goals/Philsophy